Electrode-iOS/ELWebService/README.md

     // process response data
   }
   .responseError { (error: ErrorType) in
-    // I am error
+    // handle error
   }
 ```

-The `responseError()` handler will only be called when a request results in an error.
+The error handler will only be called after a request results in an error.
 If an error occurs all other response handlers will not be called.
 This pattern allows you to cleanly separate the logic for handling success and failure cases.

-### Response Handlers
+### JSON

-Response handlers can be chained to process the response of the request.
-After the response is received handlers are invoked in the order of which they are declared.
+Use the `responseJSON()` method to serialize a successful response as a JSON value of type `AnyObject`.

 ```
 WebService(baseURLString: "https://storelocator/")
   .GET("/stores", parameters: ["zip" : "15217"])
-  .response { (response: NSURLResponse?, data: NSData?) in
-    // process raw response
-  }
   .responseJSON { json in
     // process response as JSON
   }